Tabishsohail/Engineering-Challenge-iOS/README.md

 * Your code should be commented
 * For this challenge you will be judged based on the elegance of your code, level of abstraction and technical skills presented * in the implementation.
 Your UI/UX design will not affect you negatively in this challenge.
 Having good UI/UX skills are ofcourse beneficial.
 * You are required to fork this repo and submit a pull request
+* If you wish to not make public, your submission, please complete the code in your local repository and email a patch file to careers@holmusk.com

 ## The Challenge